A soft diet can help you to cope with chewing or swallowing problems.

 Try soft foods

 - Eat more stews and casseroles.
-Long, slow cooking softens meat and vegetables.
+Long, slow cooking softens meat, beans, pulses and vegetables.

 - Use more sauces, gravies, cream, butter, milk or custard to soften foods.
 Moist food is easier to swallow than dry food.
 Try fish with a parsley sauce or sponge cake with custard or cream.

 - Make milkshakes (banana, chocolate, strawberry) and add ice cream for extra calories.

 - Use dairy free alternatives to butter, milk, cream and icecream if required.